 By fax to 867-872-4181

-Your application should clearly demonstrate that you meet all the requirements for the position and must include: your résumé; your cover letter demonstrating clearly how you meet the requirements of the position; indicating your preferred official language for correspondence and assessment; a copy of proof of education
+Your application should clearly demonstrate that you meet all the requirements for the position and must include: your résumé; your cover letter demonstrating clearly how you meet the requirements of the position; identifying your priority status in your cover letter, if applicable; indicating your preferred official language for correspondence and assessment; your personal record identifier (PRI); a copy of proof of education

 Applicants must clearly demonstrate in their cover letter how they meet the Education and Experience factors listed in the Statement of Qualifications (see below).
 Applicants must list both of these factors in their cover letter, and then write one or two paragraphs for each demonstrating how they meet these factors by providing concrete examples.
 Please note that it is not sufficient to only state that these factors are met or to provide a listing of current or past responsibilities.
 Resumes will be used as a secondary source to validate the experience described in the cover letter.